tgudge/NicehashNotifier/README.md

-notifications > sender_email_address | The email address from which the notifications will be sent notifications > smtp_server | The SMTP server of the sending email address notifications > smtp_port | The SMTP port of the sending email address allertincrements | THIS WHOLE SECTION IS IN THE WORKS, YOU CAN IGNORE FOR NOW enabledalerts > bitcoin | Enable/Disable Bitcoin Notifications enabledalerts > gbp | Enable/Disable GBP Notifications enabledalerts > usd | Enable/Disable USD Notifications
+notifications > sender_email_address | The email address from which the notifications will be sent notifications > smtp_server | The SMTP server of the sending email address notifications > smtp_port | The SMTP port of the sending email address alertincrements | THIS WHOLE SECTION IS IN THE WORKS, YOU CAN IGNORE FOR NOW enabledalerts > bitcoin | Enable/Disable Bitcoin Notifications enabledalerts > gbp | Enable/Disable GBP Notifications enabledalerts > usd | Enable/Disable USD Notifications